 Jute, an edible leafy vegetable, also known as “the golden fibre”, is a long, soft and shiny fibre made from the cellulose and lignin material from the jute plant.
 While there are several species of Jute most Jute fabric is made from Corchorus capsularis (white jute).
 Corchorus Olitorius (Tossa jute) is another species of Jute that is used to make material, it is of higher quality than white jute but it is harder to cultivate.

 Once processed, Jute fibre is used to make rope, bags, carpets and much more.
-Do you happen to have any burlap bags or rustic-looking baskets at home?
+Do you happen to have any burlap bags or rustic-looking baskets or picnic baskets at home?
 If you do, chances are that those products are made of jute.

 Why is jute called the golden fibre?